This is a complete guide to the WCAG (Web Content Accessibility Guidelines) in 2024

 * General design

 Together, these make up the website a user sees and engages with.

 We use the internet using the following senses and body parts:

 * Auditory (for hearing audio and video)

 * Touch (to type)

 * Mouth (to speak, for example voice search to Alexa or Siri)

 * Cognition (to understand the information)

-Sometimes a person needs a change in the design to see the website better.
+Sometimes a person needs a change in the design to see or access the website better.